How Gisèle Pelicot shamed ‘Mr Everyman’ during the rape trial which shocked the world

 The make-up of her attackers is terrifyly broad.
 Ranging in age from their 20s to their 70s, they include a firefighter, a journalist, a nurse, a prison guard and a construction worker.
 Some are retired, some are unemployed and three quarters have families of their own.

 One knew he had HIV when he raped Gisèle on six occasions and chose not to wear a condom, according to police.
+He was jailed for 15 years.
 She didn’t contract HIV, though she was found to have other sexually transmitted diseases, a medical expert testified.

 The fact they broadly represent a microcosm of French society means they have been dubbed Monsieur-Tout-Le-Monde (Mr Everyman).